Trosnoth Source Repository

 - trosnoth/triggers/ - defines different kinds of game triggers, mostly useful for writing levels.
 When a trigger is active, it watches certain game events and carries out actions in response.
 E.g., zone capture mechanics and game victory conditions are implemented using triggers.

-- trosnoth/trosnothgui/ - code related to the Trosnoth UI
+- trosnoth/trosnothgui/ - code related to the pygame Trosnoth client

 - trosnoth/utils/ - miscellaneous utility functions and classes